wearvr/dpvr-vr-unity-sdk-instructions/docs/optimizing-dpvr-experiences.md

-# Optimising for DPVR
+# Optimizing for DPVR

 ### Build Settings

-In 'Edit->Project Settings->Quality' it is reccomended to set 'Anti Aliasing' to 'Disabled'.
+In 'Edit->Project Settings->Quality' it is recommended to set 'Anti Aliasing' to 'Disabled'.

 ## Next: Getting device information at runtime